ome/.github/SUPPORT.md

 issue.
 Our preferred support channel is the public [image.sc forum](https://forum.image.sc/).

-We usually provide an initial response to question within the next two working days.
+We usually provide an initial response to questions within two working days.